wp-plugins/rating-widget/readme.txt

 More info here - http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks

 == Change Log ==
+= 1.5.0 =
+* New & Huge: Filter ratings by categories (you've asked for, we are delivering :-).

 = 1.4.9 =
 * Fix: Google search ratings for premium users.